-In my last blog (Part 1 of Secrets of Wise Investing) I threw out some nuggets of information that I thought people should consider when investing their gold.
-In this blog, I'm going to tell you a little about the different types of investment choices you could make.
+In my last blog post (Part 1 of Secrets of Wise Investing) I threw out some nuggets of information that I thought people should consider when investing their gold.
+In this post I'm going to tell you a little about the different types of investment choices you could make.

 - If you are putting funds into a bank, you might chose to put them on term deposit.
 This will mean that you'll have to wait for a definitive period of time, before you can gain access to your cash.
 Thus, term deposits aren't 100% liquid although in saying that, you can often forgo interest and take a penalty if you chose to cash up your term deposit before its maturity date.